MCRN 005 – The BOSTON Trial

 The first Canadian patient was dosed with this regimen June 7, 2017 and a total of 362 patients will be recruited over the course of the trial across North America, Australia and Europe.

-As of January 31, the following centres were open for patient recruitment:
+The following centres are open for patient recruitment:

 - Calgary – Tom Baker Cancer Centre